14-Day Food Itinerary for New Zealand

 From Christchurch, you have the opportunity to take a winery-hopping journey of the Waipara Valley.
 Either tour the wineries yourself using the 10 Wonderful Wineries in the Waipara Valley or join a guided tour (more info on Viator and Tripadvisor).
-Christchurch also gives you another chance to try a Maori hangi at Ko Tane Maori Experience (on Viator and Tripadvisor), while a city sightseeing dinner on the Christchurch Tramway Restaurant is another fun way to treat the tastebuds (more info on Viator and Tripadvisor).
+Christchurch also gives you another chance to try a Maori hangi at Ko Tane Maori Experience, while a city sightseeing dinner on the Christchurch Tramway Restaurant is another fun way to treat the tastebuds (more info on Viator and Tripadvisor).

 Food Experiences in Christchurch

 - Tour the Waipara wine region (more info Viator and Tripadvisor)

 - Experience Christchurch’s iconic farmers’ markets